 A local news station began working on a story about health insurance plans covering breast pumps for nursing mothers.
 Recently, there’s been some national discussion about the Affordable Care Act and its provisions for lactation supplies–the bill doesn’t specify what type of pump the insurance plans should provide.

-I had no idea this was an . . . → Read More: Nursing On the News!
+I had no idea this was an issue; . . . → Read More: Nursing On the News!

 Have you seen the latest episode of Modern Family?
 The episode entitled “Best Men” features Gloria’s character answering the door, nursing baby Joe while signing for a package.
 No big deal, right?
 Who hasn’t answered the door with a baby on her boob?
 I thought the episode showed some promise!